InfuseAI/primehub-site/docs/quickstart/add-infuseai-image.md

 4. Select the newly added Image `tf-21`.

 5. `Start Notebook`.
-It takes time to pull off the newly added image for the first time; As long as a JupyterHub is launched successfully, the image is pulled successfully.
+It takes time to pull off the newly added image for the first time; As long as a Notebook is launched successfully, the image is pulled successfully.

 #### Verify GPU Image (Please avoid affecting users )：

-1. Close/Stop previously launched JupyterHub.
+1. Close/Stop previously launched Notebook.
 [REF](launch-project#stop)

-2. Enter `JupyterHub` from User Portal.
+2. Enter `Notebook` from User Portal.

 3. Select a group which can utilize the newly added image.